 real world, practical environment.

-featured artist/presenter at the South Carolina Art Education Association
+Stanley was a featured artist/presenter at the South Carolina Art

-featured artist/presenter at the South Carolina Art Education Association
+Cassidy was a featured artist/presenter at the South Carolina Art

-reflective thinking applicable to the visual arts and across curriculum.
+applicable to the visual arts and across curriculum.
+Interests included

-Interests included exploring the role of drawing in holistic development
+exploring the role of drawing in holistic development and integrating

-and integrating intellectual, emotional and sensory motor faculties.
-He
+intellectual, emotional and sensory motor faculties.
+He served as a

-served as a visiting official at Columbia and Harvard Universities,
+visiting official at Columbia and Harvard Universities, working on

-working on Project Zero and for a National Science Foundation Grant.
-He
+Project Zero and for a National Science Foundation Grant.
+He was a

 Associate professor Bradley Witzel will help students